An algorithmic approach to direct spline products: procedures and computational aspects: Motivation: a numerical study of stability and correctness

-Such matrix is non-singular if and only if the \emph{nesting conditions} of \citet{schoenbergwhitney} are satisfied, that is, the $i$th abscissa of interpolation $x_i$ must be such that $B_{i, \m{t}}(x_i) > 0$.
-In other words, the diagonal of $\bbol{C}$ must have all non-zero entries.
-The standard way to guarantee the verification of these conditions is to consider $x_i$ as the Greville abscissa of $B_{i, \m{t}}$, i.e.,
+Such a matrix is nonsingular if and only if the nesting conditions of \cite{schoenbergwhitney} hold, i.e., $B_{i,\m{t}}(x_i) > 0$ for all $i$.
+In that case $\bbol{C}$ is in fact totally positive.
+A common choice to verify the conditions is to take the Greville abscissae as nodes: